renode/renode/README.rst

-   -d            debug mode (requires prior build in debug configuration) - only available when built from source -e COMMAND    execute command on startup (does not allow the [file] argument) -p            remove steering codes (e.g., colours) from output -P PORT       listen on a port for monitor commands instead of opening a window -v            prints the version number
+   -d            debug mode (requires prior build in debug configuration) - only available when built from source -e COMMAND    execute command on startup (does not allow the [file] argument) -p            remove ANSI escape codes (e.g., colours) from output -P PORT       listen on a port for monitor commands instead of opening a window -v            prints the version number
    -h            help & usage